UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

 ### Car Hardware
 For mounting all of the electronics we 3D Printed custom brackets.
 All the CAD files are in [here](./CAD/).

-We also improved the steering play by printing a spacer to take up the void created by the manufacturing tolerances, this greatly improved our steering accuracy
+We also improved the steering play by printing a spacer to take up the void created by the manufacturing tolerances, this greatly improved our steering accuracy.
 <div align="left">
     <img src="images\Steering_Spacer.jpeg" width="400" height="300">
 </div>